Update: This is truly terrible post, and I’ve learned much more about St. Louis history since writing this way back in 2007. Editor, July 2019.

 First of all, I apologize for the delay in substantive posts; I’ve not had the chance to photograph new material in a while…

-Largely through two websites, Built St. Louis and Preservation Research Office, I have become fascinated with North St. Louis, in particular the oldest part of the overly large area inside Grand Boulevard.
+Largely through Built St. Louis I have become fascinated with North St. Louis, in particular the oldest part of the overly large area inside Grand Boulevard.
 Settled by Germans and Irish close to two hundred years ago in spots, the area is actually going through the early birth pains of a revival.
 What the image of this revival will look–either historic homes interspersed with compatible, urban construction or an idiotic clean sweep of everything replaced by suburbia–remains to be seen.
 Here is the path of my trip two years ago in the dead of winter.

 Above is the Jesuit shrine of St. Joseph, sitting in what is now a very bizarre, 1980’s condo complex surrounded by light industry and warehouses just north of downtown.
 I think this is the area of the infamous “Kerry Patch,” where many of the Irish who came to St. Louis before and after the Civil War settled before moving out to Dogtown.